-FY 2020 the City was awarded \$648,000 to construct the Westside Blueway Trail Phase II through Florida Department of Transportation (FDOT), which construction started in March 2020 and was awarded an additional \$1.0 million to expand the Westside Blueway Trail from Risco Park to Betty T. Ferguson Park that is expected to begin in FY 2023.
-City project for the Hard Rock Bridges and Tunnels of \$17.9 million funded by the State includes two pedestrian bridges and two tunnels projected was completed prior to the 2020 Super Bowl.
-The Sidewalk, Road Resurfacing and Pavement Preservation Projects completed through each community to repair and construct new sidewalks with ADA (American Disability Act), also resurfacing and pavement preservation on older roads to increase lifespan, in FY 2020 the City completed \$3.5 million.
-To date, the City has completed 5 of the 7 phases of the Vista Verde Community Road and Drainage Improvement Projects to increase existing or add new drainage systems and then re-surfacing the road(s).
-The City completed the project NW 27th Avenue and NW 183rd Street Landscaping Improvements that replaces old landscaping materials or landscaping destroyed by hurricane/traffic accidents prior to the 2020 Super Bowl.
+FY 2021 the City was awarded \$1,000,000 to construct the continuation of Blueway Trail from Risco Park to Betty T. Ferguson Community Center through Florida Department of Transportation (FDOT), that is expected to begin in FY 2023.
+This year design will commence after preliminary conversations with FDOT and Miami-Dade County since the trail will be constructed on County Right-of-Way.
+The Sidewalk, Road Resurfacing and Pavement Preservation Projects completed through each community to repair and construct new sidewalks with ADA (American Disability Act), also resurfacing and pavement preservation on older roads to increase lifespan.
+To date, the City has completed 6 of the 7 phases of the Vista Verde Community Road and Drainage Improvement Projects to increase existing or add new drainage systems and then re-surfacing the road(s).
+The City completed a road resurfacing, sidewalk and ADA Improvements project NW 17-27 Avenue and from NW 203 - 207 Street (Lake Lucerne Community).

 All eighteen (18) projects included in the Bond Implementation Plan are in some form of development and/or completion.
 As of fiscal year end, the following projects/components of projects have been completed: Dr. Lester Brown Park Outdoor Fitness Station, March 2015; Brentwood Pool Outdoor Fitness Station, February 2016; Showmobile, March 2016; Real Time Crime Center Video Wall, August 2016; Betty T. Ferguson Recreational Complex Gymnasium Flooring Upgrade, June 2017; Betty T. Ferguson (BTF) Recreational Complex Parking Lot Light Upgrade, December 2017; Bunche Park Pool Improvements, March 2018; BTF Recreation Center exterior/interior improvements: Turf & Track Replacement, November 2018, Scoreboard, September 2019 and Select Demolition Natorium, April 2019; Lester Brown Park New Playground and Shade Fabric, August 2019; North Dade Optimist Park Shaded Home Side Bleachers, November 2018 & Visitor Side Bleachers and Scoreboard, September 2019; Buccaneer Park, December 2018; Demolitions: 15880 NW 27th Avenue (June 2019), 1798 NW 183rd Street (June 2019), 2775 NW 183rd Street (August 2019).
-The City in 2020 completed the Norwood Park project in December 2019; however, Bunche Park and Senior Family Center are nearing completion in FY 2021.
-Risco Park, Andover Park, Bennett Lifter Park, Cloverleaf Park, Rolling Oaks Park started in FY 2020 but have an expected completion between FY 2022-2023.
-Additionally, improvements to Betty T Ferguson Recreational Complex are slated to begin in FY2021.
+The City in FY 2020 completed the Norwood Park project in December 2019; Bunche Park was completed May 2021 and Senior Family Center was completed July 2021.
+Risco Park, Andover Park, Bennett Lifter Park, Cloverleaf Park, Rolling Oaks Park, Lester Brown Park are in progress and have an expected completion between FY 2022-2024.
+Additionally, improvements to Betty T Ferguson Recreational Complex began in FY 2021 and is slated for completion in FY 2022.